alexeckardt/4nl3-song-classifier/README.md

 # Song Classifier Annotation

+### Authors:
+- Alex Eckardt -
+eckardta@mcmaster.ca
+- Neel Joshi -
+joshin10@mcmaster.ca
+- Sarah Simionescu -
+simiones@mcmaster.ca
-alexeckardt - eckardta -
+- Eric Zhou -
+zhoue16@mcmaster.ca

-## Structure
+## Data Structure

-## Dataset
+The data to be annoated are song lyrics. ach of the following will be the lyrics to part of a song.
+The dataset will include the entire lyrics - here we truncate it here to save space.
+The song name will not be included either, it's here as a reference to the rest of the lyrics

-The dataset was collected using the Genius API.
+The dataset was collected using the Genius(?)
+API.
 Each dataset has the following structure:

 ```json
 [